debods/DigiHubInstaller/README.md

 ===================================
 Overview
 --------
-DigiHub is not an application or environment, it is a curated collection of ham radio utilities and applications geared toward Digital ham radio Operations.
+DigiHub is not an application or environment; it is a curated collection of ham radio utilities and applications geared toward Digital ham radio Operations.

-It is designed to be an alternative to the popular DigiPi which is an excellent implementation and, is a highly recommended option for those setting out on the digital ham path.
+It is designed as an alternative to the popular DigiPi, which is an excellent implementation and is a highly recommended option for those setting out on the digital ham path.

-DigiHub, builds on the DigiPi concept and is designed to be installed on an existing Debian system rather than being a complete Operating System image.
+DigiHub builds on the DigiPi concept and is designed to be installed on an existing Debian system rather than being a complete Operating System image.

-The installation script has been built and tested on Debian trixie 64-bit meaning it can be installed on Raspberry Pi OS running on a Pi Zero 2W, 3, 4 or, 5.
+The installation script has been built and tested on Debian trixie 64-bit, which includes Raspberry Pi OS running on a Pi Zero 2W, 3, 4, or 5.

 The primary design goal of DigiHub is flexibility and configurability: